By Health Shield | Posted 24th January 2018 | Employee Blogs

-As we head into the new year season we inevitably start to look forward to what the year ahead holds.
+Although the new year is the notable time to look forward to what the year ahead holds, there is no specific time to set yourself some new goals.
 Typically, we will make New Year resolutions to identify the things that we want to change about ourselves or our lives, but more often than not the resolutions are forgotten and previous behaviour is resumed within a couple of weeks.
 Resolutions are an acceptance that we are not perfect and we would like to improve ourselves or our circumstance but they frequently don’t work because they are not specific and there is often no way of measuring success.

 ‘This year I’m finally going to get fit’ will be vehemently announced by the masses but it has no meaning without context and if it can’t be measured how will you know when you’ve got there?

 INSTEAD OF RESOLUTIONS SET GOALS AND TARGETS FOR 2018

 Goal setting is the process of identifying and describing your objectives whilst targets are the milestones along the way that help you to achieve your goals.
 To illustrate the importance of goal setting there is a remarkable study involving Harvard graduates.
 The students were asked if they have set clear, written goals for their futures, as well as if they have made specific plans to transform their fantasies into realities.

 The result of the study was that only 3 percent of the students had written goals and plans to accomplish them, 13 percent had goals in their minds but haven’t written them anywhere and 84 percent had no goals at all.

 After 10 years, the same group of students were interviewed again and the results were mind-blowing.

 The 13 percent of the class who had goals, but did not write them down, earned twice the amount of the 84 percent who had no goals.

 The 3 percent who had written goals were earning, on average, 10 times as much as the other 97 percent of the class combined.